 Create Strings as file list...

-A command in the New menu to create a Strings object containing a list of files in a given directory.
+A command in the New menu to create a Strings object containing a list of files in a given folder.

 Settings